Smoking Made Easy: Pork Tenderloin

 Cooking the Meat

-When all your materials are assembled, you can finally begin work on the tenderloin.
+When all your materials are assembled, you can finally begin work on smoking meat.

 Step 1: Prep the Pork Tenderloin